Official Celebration

 Sandy Mori and Mayor Lee both shared a background in activism and civil right, with steadfast dedication to protecting those without a voice.
 They both followed the path of working within City government to create positive changes that benefit the diverse communities of San Francisco.

-Asian American Studies at SF State
+The Asian American Studies at SF State - 50th Anniversary

 The Asian American Studies (AAS) department at San Francisco State University celebrates its 50th Anniversary as the oldest and largest such department in the country.
 Its inception was the result of the 5-months Black Student Union/Third World Liberation Front (TWLF) student strike after which the nation’s first College of Ethnic Studies was founded at San Francisco State.
 The Asian American Political Alliance, Intercollegiate Chinese for Social Action, and Pilipino American Collegiate Endeavor—were members of the TWLF and these organizations worked together to develop the Asian American Studies Department.